cosmos/cosmos-sdk/docs/gaia/validators/validator-setup.md

 :::

-If you want to participate in genesis as a validator, you need to justify that you have some stake at genesis, create one (or multiple) transactions to bond this stake to your validator address, and include this transaction in the genesis file.
+If you want to participate in genesis as a validator, you need to justify that you have some atom at genesis, create one (or multiple) transactions to bond this atom to your validator address, and include this transaction in the genesis file.

 Your `cosmosvalconspub` can be used to create a new validator by staking tokens.
 You can find your validator pubkey by running: